osuarez84/airflow-docker/README.md

 These are the steps to configure Airflow to work with Traefik:
 - Configure the file `acme.json` and created it before start
+- Give permissions 600 to the `acme.json` file
 - Configure the domain name, for a free approach use `duckdns.org`